 Sugar - I use regular white granulated sugar

-Agar powder - Agar actually comes from red algae!
-Like gelatin, it's a thickening and jelling agent that helps the panna cotta set and achieve a creamy jello-like consistency.
+Agar powder – Agar comes from red algae!
+Like gelatin, it’s a thickening and jelling agent that helps the panna cotta set and achieve a creamy jello-like consistency.
+If your panna cotta comes out grainy, chances are that the agar powder has not dissolved properly into the mixture.
+Agar needs to fully dissolve in the aqueous solution and then heat properly to activate.
+Make sure to follow the early heating steps closely for the agar powder to dissolve correctly.

-Matcha powder - culinary grade works, you don't need a ceremonial grade for this recipe.
-Here is a matcha I like on Amazon, and here is the brand of Matcha I usually use.
+Matcha powder – culinary grade works, you don’t need a ceremonial grade for this recipe.
+Here is the matcha I like on Amazon, and here is the brand of Matcha I usually use.

 How to Make this Recipe